Ecwid/ecwid-api-docs/includes/_authentication.md

 2. Upon authorization, Ecwid redirects the user to the application's redirect URL specified in the request.
 3. The application requests an access token from Ecwid.
 This access_token will be used as API key in all API calls.

 Below you will find the details on each of these steps.
+If you are still not sure how to get the token, please [contact us](http://developers.ecwid.com/contact) and we will help you.

 ###Step 1.
 Send user to Ecwid authorization dialog